LTUC/amman-prep-d14/Class-05/facilitator/README.md

     let s4 = s1 + " " + s2; // this is a string this is also a string
     ```

-    **Note: explain the string concatenation and there is a double, single quotes and backtick**
+    **Note: explain the string concatenation and there is a double, and single quotes and backtick**

   - Boolean Example: